-Students are expected to study three courses, Information Advice and Guidance and Extended Project as a minimum expectation.
-Any student wishing to study medicine at university may study 4 AS subjects in Year 12.
+Students are expected to study three courses, in addition to Information Advice and Guidance and Extended Project as a minimum expectation.
+Any student wishing to study Medicine at university may study 4 AS subjects in Year 12.

 What are A Levels?

-A Levels are academic qualifications which require the ability for in-depth study and extended research.
-To study A Levels you will need five GCSEs at grade C or above and at least a grade B in the subjects you wish to take for A Level.
+A levels are academic qualifications which require the ability for in-depth study and extended research.
+To study A levels you will need five GCSEs at grade 4 or above and at least a grade 6 in the subjects you wish to take for A level.

-BTEC qualifications that we offer are Subsidiary Diploma (equivalent to one A Level), 90-Credit Diploma (equivalent to 1½ A Levels) and Diploma (equivalent to two A Levels).
-They offer natural progression along a vocational path to university.
+BTEC qualifications that we offer are an Extended Certificate (equivalent to one A Level), Diploma (equivalent to 2 A Levels), and an Extended Diploma (equivalent to 3 A Levels)